 As local schools were set to graduate this spring, Buchanan High School in Clovis, California held it’s first-ever “Military Signing Day” on April 24 to honor twelve seniors for having signed enlistment papers prior to shipping out after their graduation on June 4 (plus a thirteenth that will be attending West Point in the fall).
 This school has gained a reputation in the community for having what their principal calls “a strong presence with our armed forces.”

 Many of Buchanan’s former students have served in the military since the school opened in 1991.
 Since the events of 9/11, eight of its graduates have been killed in Aghanistan and Iraq (four of those from the class of 2001), which is more than any other high school in California and perhaps more than any one high school in America.
-This includes the tragic local story of three brothers who served together, only to see two of them fall in Iraq, leading to the passage of the Hubbard Act, which says that a servicemember is to be discharged with full benefits if they are the sole survivor of a family.
+This includes the tragic local story of the three Hubbard brothers who served together, only to see two of them fall in Iraq.
+This led to the passage of the Hubbard Act, which says that a servicemember is to be discharged with full benefits if they are the sole survivor of a family.

 Frankly, this illustrates the pervasiveness of national propaganda, like some sort of collective delusion or mass Stockholm Syndrome–prompting cheers from the masses as we send our young away like lambs to the slaughter.
 All of this as the military struggles to reach it’s recruitment goals, now openly stating they are targeting kids as young as twelve years old!
 Their justification is to lament that “if we wait until they’re seniors, it’s too late.”